nsubordin81/deep-reinforcement-learning-p2-double-jointed-arms/README.md

 1. run first 2 cells, labeled 'import the necessary packages' and 'instantiate the environment and agent'
 2. run the cell labeled 'Train the Agent with DDPG'

-note - if you want to train the agent and then run it, in between you will need to restart the kernel just because of an issue with the unity environment, I've had issues closing it and then instantiating it again within the same kernel
+note - if you want to train the agent and then run it, in between these two steps you will need to restart the kernel just because of an issue with the unity environment, I've had issues closing it and then instantiating it again within the same kernel, so restarting the kernel resets any lingering dependency unity has created by launching the environment.